facebook/react-native-website/docs/profile-hermes.md

 }
 ```

-The Hermes Profile generated has most of its information encoded into the `samples` and `stackFrames` properties.
+The Hermes profile has most of its information encoded into the `samples` and `stackFrames` properties.
 Each sample is a snapshot of the function call stack at that particular timestamp as each sample has a `sf` property which corresponds to a function call.

 ```ts
 export interface HermesSample {